Cuis-Smalltalk/Learning-Cuis/LayoutTour.md

 ### LayoutMorph intro

-Command-click (Windows button3, or click the mouse wheel) on the larger, skyBlue rectangle to get its **construction halo**.
+Command-click (Windows button3, or click the mouse wheel) on the larger, lightBlue rectangle to get its **construction halo**.

 <img src="LayoutTour/layout-1-img-17-nov-2021/img-6.png" width=65%>